mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 - Alternatively, all real-time channels are mapped to one QUIC connection, while a separate QUIC connection is created for the non-real-time channels.

+- A third option is to multiplex all channels in a single QUIC connection.

-In both cases, the congestion controllers can be chosen to match the demands of the respective channels and the different QUIC connections will compete for the same resources in the network.
+In the first two cases, the congestion controllers can be chosen to match the demands of the respective channels and the different QUIC connections will compete for the same resources in the network.
 No local prioritization of data across the different (types of) channels would be necessary.

 Although it is possible to multiplex (all or a subset of) real-time and non-real-time channels onto a single, shared QUIC connection, which can be done